 The establishment of the Rhode Island Colony is important to the history of the United States because it implemented two important rights that are framed in the Constitution:

 - Separation of Church and State

-This article is the first in a series of planned articles about the Rhode Island Colony.
+This article is part of a series of entries about the Rhode Island Colony.
 The focus is on the establishment of the settlements, acquisition of the Royal Charter, formation of the government, and other related facts from 1636 to 1663.
 It is not intended to provide a comprehensive look at the Colony and other important topics, such as Native American Indian Tribes, European Exploration, Indian Wars, or Slavery.